zahidedusgun/ReactNative-DictionaryApp/README.md

 Feel free to explore the application and contribute to its development! 🚀👩‍💻

-# Interfaces of App 🖥️
+# Interface of App 🖥️

 ![1](https://github.com/zahidedusgun/ReactNative-DictionaryApp/assets/98893927/34a1d13a-8806-4efc-ab85-ffe642cdb369)